 Prior to joining UNU-EHS, Dr. Sebesvari worked in the field of environmental monitoring and remediation at the Institute for Chemistry and Dynamics of the Geosphere at the Jülich Research Centre, Germany, as well as on marine chemical and microbial signalling processes at the Institute for Chemistry and Biology of the Marine Environment (ICBM) in Oldenburg.

-A native of Hungary, Dr. Sebesvari is also fluent in English and German.
+Dr. Sebesvari is fluent in English, Hungarian and German.